We’ve said it before and we’ll say it again: your happy, successful clients are the best marketing tool you will ever have.

 Need help with your thank you note?
 Use the template below to thank your clients when they refer a friend or family member to you:

 Hi [Client Name],

-I wanted to send you a quick note to thank you and say that I really appreciate you sending [referral name] my way.
+I wanted to send you a quick note to thank you.
+I really appreciate you sending [referral name] my way.
 It means a lot that you trust me enough to recommend me to the people in your life!